prjctimg/huetiful/docs/assets/markdown/modules/utils.md

 ▸ **getHueFamily**(`color`): [`HueFamily`](types.md#huefamily)

-Gets the hue family which a a color belongs to with the overtone included (if it has one.).
+Gets the hue family which a color belongs to with the overtone included (if it has one.).
 For achromatic colors it returns the string "gray".

 #### Parameters